 Friends seek to avoid being limited by definitions of these evolving testimonies.
 It is likely we will be challenged in different ways to live out our key Quaker testimonies.
-A commonly used mnemonicacronym for six of the traditional testimonies is SPICES (simplicity, peace, integrity, community, equality, and stewardship).
+A commonly used mnemonic for six of the traditional testimonies is SPICES (simplicity, peace, integrity, community, equality, and stewardship).

-While this acronym is helpful in teaching and learning about our shared testimonies, our understanding of what they ask of us evolves.
-The Spirit still speaks, and we still listen As mentioned previously, testimonies against the use of intoxicants and illegal drugs, as well as the misuse of prescription drugs, concern both Community, Simplicity, and Integrity.
-Friends' long standing testimony against the use, production, or sale of tobacco and alcoholic beverages is not fully accepted by some.
+As mentioned previously, testimonies against the use of intoxicants and illegal drugs, as well as the misuse of prescription drugs, concern both Community, Simplicity, and Integrity.
+Friends' longstanding testimony against the use, production, or sale of tobacco and alcoholic beverages is not fully accepted by some.
 For many, however, complete abstinence is the only effective way to avoid the dangers of these materials.
-Friends are in unity against illegal narcotics and mind altering substances, now readily available.
+Friends are in unity against illegal narcotics and mind-altering substances, now readily available.
 Use of any of these materials has adverse effects which reach beyond the individual to harm the family and the community; for example, dealing with illegal drugs also supports a criminal underground.

 Even legitimate prescription drugs can be used inappropriately and excessively.
-All these usages deaden the individual to life and spiritual values. as our times challenge us to live them out in new circumstances.
+All these usages deaden the individual to life and spiritual values.